 Decoration at Kampnagel.
 Hamburg-Winterhude, Germany. © Matt Lemon Photography.
 All Rights Reserved.

-Amazed by the multiple colours reflecting in this curtain of plastic strips inside the lobby at Kampnagel, one of Germany’s most reputable venues for the performing arts in Hamburg, I was slightly surprised when I learnt that it was merely “decoration” and not a piece of art.
-It made me wonder where to draw the line between decoration, interior design and fine art, and think about the beauty, function and elitism of art.
+Amazed by the multiple colours reflected in this curtain of plastic strips inside the lobby at Kampnagel, one of Germany’s most reputable venues for the performing arts in Hamburg, I was slightly surprised when I learnt that it was merely “decoration” and not a work of art.
+It made me wonder where the line is drawn between decoration, interior design and fine art, and think about the beauty, function and elitism of art.

 “Decorative” and “fine” Arts

 The decorative arts are arts or crafts concerned with the design and manufacture of beautiful objects that are also functional.
 It includes interior design, but not usually architecture.
 The decorative arts are often categorised in opposition to the “fine arts”, namely, painting, drawing, photography, and large-scale sculpture, which generally have no function other than to be seen.

 The distinction between the decorative and the fine arts has essentially arisen from the post-Renaissance art of the West, where the distinction is for the most part meaningful.
 This distinction is much less meaningful when considering the art of other cultures and periods, where the most highly regarded works – or even all works – include those in decorative media.
 For example, Islamic art in many periods and places consists entirely of the decorative arts, as does the art of many traditional cultures.
 The distinction between decorative and fine arts is not very useful for appreciating Chinese art, and neither is it for understanding Early Medieval art in Europe.
 (Source: Wikipedia)